Ricy137/RSPGame-Next/README.md

 * modules: Project-specific components that may only be reused within the project.
 * Hooks: Common hooks for broader usage.
 * services: Handles data fetching, caching, and state management.
 Separates data logic from UI elements.
-* Next framework, jotai for data management, tailwind for styling.
+* Next framework, jotai for data management, tailwind for styling(I would suggest UnoCSS if it's not Next framework).

 ## Introduction